B1gF1s4/TLD-Twitch-Integration/RedeemsForRelease.md

 - refunds points if player doesnt have torch or flare in inventory

 ### TTI Inventory: Drop Random Item
-- [ ] drop random item in inventory (cannot pick back up)
+- drop random item in inventory
-- [x] imeplement settings: enable / disable

 ### TTI Inventory: Stepped on Stim
-- [ ] immediatly activates the stim effect (doesnt consume from inventory)
+- immediatly activates the stim effect (doesnt consume from inventory)
-- [x] imeplement settings: enable / disable

 ### TTI Inventory: Bow
-- [ ] adds bow
+- adds bow
-- [ ] adds x arrows
+- adds x arrows
-- [x] imeplement settings: enable / disable / arrow amount
+- amount of arrows configurable in the mod settings

 ### TTI Animal: Big Game
 - spawns bear or moose depending on userInput